tBaronDar/themis-darelis-blogfolio/content/CV/europass.md

 ---
 phoneNumber: (+32) 487690110 (Mobile)
 email: thedarelis@gmail.com
-LinkedIn: www.linkedin.com/in/themis-darelis-320a608b
+linkedInUrl: www.linkedin.com/in/themis-darelis-320a608b
-Address: Verginas 5, 54250, Thessaloniki, Greece (Home)
+address: Verginas 5, 54250, Thessaloniki, Greece (Home)
 ---

 ## ABOUT ME

----

 With over 15 years of experience as an electrical engineer, including 7 years abroad in Belgium, I transitioned careers to pursue my passion for web development.
 Currently honing my skills in React.js and Next.js, I thrive on learning and eagerly seek opportunities to demonstrate my capabilities.